eunksung/trgn_assignment3/README.md

 ## histogram.py

 ### Usage
-python3 histogram.py -f5 us-counties.csv pandas matplotlib
+python3 histogram.py pandas matplotlib

 ### objective
-Create a histogram from a csv file using the specified column.
+Create a histogram as a png from a csv file using the specified column.

 ### Instruction

 Install pandas and matplotlib with Jupyter notebook to the directory where python located

-Column "deaths" was chosen to create a histogram to see how many people has died mostly in a day from COVID-19.
+Column "deaths" was chosen to create a histogram to see how many people has died mostly in a day from COVID-19

 Put title and label x and y-aix.
 Also, set range for x-axis and y-aix in order to give more information with the histogram

+As you run histogram.py, histogram.png will be created in the same directory